TAKASE TECH TECHNOLOGY FOR THE PROCESSING OF MUNICIPAL SOLID WASTE, SANITARY WASTE, SLURRY AND BIOMASS (ANIMAL AND VEGETABLE)

 - Its difficulty to process

-Takase Tech technology has proved its viability to treat any kind of animal biomass (waste from every type of bird or from pig and cattle farms, etc.) in a profitable and successful way, converting it into a product of high added value capable of being used as a fertiliser or a combustible.
+Takase Tech technology has proved its viability to treat any kind of animal biomass (waste from every type of bird or from pig and cattle farms, etc.) in a profitable and successful way, converting it into a product of high added value.

 Slurries consist of a mix of water and solids separated from sewage as a result of natural or artificial processes.